hovancik/stretchly/README.md

 #### New version notification
 In the config file, set `notifyNewVersion: false,` to disable new version notification.

+#### Play sound at the start of the micro/break
+In the config file, set `microbreakStartSoundPlaying: true,` to start a microbreak with a sound.
+Same for `breakStartSoundPlaying`.

 ## Install [![Github All Releases](https://img.shields.io/github/downloads/hovancik/stretchly/total.svg)](https://github.com/hovancik/stretchly/releases/latest)

 Latest installers for macOS, Windows, Linux and FreeBSD can be found [here](https://github.com/hovancik/stretchly/releases).